gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/RPC.md

 </ol>

 <p class="note" style="margin-left: 1.2em; margin-right: 1.5em;">
-<b>Note:</b> For a broader guide to RPC communication in a GWT application, see <a href="DevGuideServerCommunication.html#DevGuideRemoteProcedureCalls">Communicate with a Server - Remote Procedure Calls</a>.
+<b>Note:</b> For a broader guide to RPC communication in a GWT application, see <a href="../DevGuideServerCommunication.html#DevGuideRemoteProcedureCalls">Communicate with a Server - Remote Procedure Calls</a>.
 </p>

-{% include "web-toolkit/doc/latest/tutorial/_beforeyoubegin.html" %}

 <h3>What is GWT RPC?</h3>
 <p>